Aalborg Stiftstidende

 Aalborg Stiftstidende was a Danish language newspaper based in Aalborg, Denmark.
 The paper was published between 1767 and 1999 and is the predecessor of Nordjyske Stiftstidende.

 History and profile

 The paper was established by a group of priests in Aalborg in 1767.
+Its first issue appeared on 2 January that year.
+The paper was named as Nyttige og fornøyelige Jydske Efterretninger and appeared with this title until 28 December 1770.
+It was published under different titles between 1771 and 1904 when it was renamed as Aalborg Stiftstidende.

-It was part of the Stiftstidende dailies.
+In the 20th-century it became part of the Stiftstidende dailies.
 The other two Stiftstidende newspapers were published in Odense, Fyens Stiftstidende and in Aarhus, Århus Stiftstidende.

-The paper was published by Aalborg Stiftstidende A/S. Aalborg Stiftstidende had no political affiliation.
-However, the paper was close to the Chamber of Industry and Commerce and was a member of the Chamber.
+The paper was published by Aalborg Stiftstidende A/S. Aalborg Stiftstidende had no political affiliation, but had a conservative political stance.
+The paper was close to the Chamber of Industry and Commerce and was a member of the Chamber.

 By November 1996 Aalborg Stiftstidende started its website.

-During the first half of 1988 Aalborg Stiftstidende sold 72,857 copies on weekdays and 98,561 copies on Sundays.
+The circulation of Aalborg Stiftstidende was 42,622 copies in 1962.
+During the first half of 1988 it sold 72,857 copies on weekdays and 98,561 copies on Sundays.
 From 1999 the paper was published under the name Nordjyske Stiftstidende.